Welcome to the Tiki Central 2.0 Beta. Read the announcement

 Tahiti/Tahitian: Mugs featuring Tahiti style artwork. mytiki.life

-Tiki: The general term for a mug that has an obvious depiction of Polynesian, Melanesian, or Micronesian imagery as it's primary visual component.
+Tiki: The general term for a mug that has an obvious depiction of Polynesian, Melanesian, or Micronesian imagery as its primary visual component.
+Also often used to specifically mean a "tiki" god/Ku face image on the mug.

-Volcano Bowl: a larger bowl often meant to share drink between three or more people, and often with a raised inner lip that can hold some over-proof rum to be carefully lit for a great table show simulating a volcano.
+Volcano Bowl: a larger bowl often meant to share drinks between three or more people, which has a raised inner section (usually in a volcano shape) that can hold over-proof rum which can be carefully lit to simulate a flaming volcano.

 mytiki.life